thesephist/dotink/content/posts/inkfmt.md

 Ink isn't a particularly fast language, but I think inkfmt should be able to format tens of thousands of lines of code in under a second. inkfmt can currently format about 1000 lines of Ink code per second, so we have some work to do there in using more efficient data structures and reducing redundant work.

 Finally, I want to investigate real-world implementations of code formatters further.
-Formatters in the real world face a class of challenges that we don't study as often in academia.
+Formatters in the wild face a class of challenges that we don't study as often in academia.
 Questions like, what should the formatter do when encountering a syntax error?
 Should it format what it can, or give up?
 What kinds of hints can the formatter take from comments surrounding a code block to ensure it doesn't break the author's original intent?
 Real-world formatters also have to work incrementally.
-Large production codebases can range up to tens of milliions of lines of code, and formatting any meaningful part of it repeatedly during a work session is going to be slow.
+Large production codebases can range up to tens of millions of lines of code, and formatting any meaningful part of it repeatedly during a work session is going to be slow.
 Fast formatters only work on pieces of code that have recently changed, and I want to understand incremental parsing and formatting better.

-There's good room for improvements in inkfmt, but working through code formatting as a problem has been one of the most interesting programming exercise I've found in a while, with plenty of room to explore further.
+There's good room for improvements in inkfmt, but working through code formatting as a problem has been one of the most interesting programming exercises I've found in a while, with plenty of room to explore further.
 Importantly, since the formatter is now at a place where I can use it in my day to day development (albeit through an awkward command-line interface), I hope to keep hacking on it as I learn more.

-// I wrote a code formatter for my programming language in my programming language, and used it to format my code formatter for my programming language.